UTSW-Software-Engineering-Course-2025/final-napari-group2/lazy-svs-loader/README.md

 ## Installation

-You can install `dl-svs-reader` via [pip]:
+You can install `lazy-svs-loader` via [pip]:

-    pip install dl-svs-reader
+    pip install lazy-svs-loader